Graf-Nostro/SWAzam/README.md

     cp SWAzamPeer/build.properties.dist SWAzamPeer/build.properties
     cp SWAzamServer/build.properties.dist SWAzamServer/build.properties

+You have to do the same thing for the `tomcat.properties` file in `SWAzamPeer` and `SWAzamServer`.

+    cp SWAzamPeer/tomcat.properties.dist SWAzamPeer/tomcat.properties
+    cp SWAzamServer/tomcat.properties.dist SWAzamServer/tomcat.properties

 You should now be able to compile and deploy the server components (you have to `cd` into the specific project directory):

     ant build-and-deploy